AKROGIS/LACL_Fish/Readme.md

 the three `SonarCount*` tables.
 All of the files for this phase are in the [SonarFiles](https://github.com/regan-sarwas/FishTagging/tree/master/SonarFiles) folder.

-I recall this phase begain in 2018 with an intial upload of dat from 2016-2018.
+I recall this phase begain in 2018 with an intial upload of data from 2016-2018.
 Updates were done with data collected in 2019 and then again in 2020.

 Every year, a folder of files is provided by LACL (James Kramer in 2020).